rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Add User Site Access

-Grant an user account access to a site by ID
+This action is used to grant an user account access to a site by ID

 ##### Input